The Sheep and the Goats

-Text of the passage
+Text

 The text of the passage appears in Matthew's Gospel and is the final portion of a section containing a series of parables.

 Interpretation

-The connection between the images of king and shepherd, recalls the figure of David.
+The connection between the images of king and shepherd recalls the figure of David.

 The two parables that precede this one (Parable of the Ten Virgins and the Parable of the Talents) stress waiting for and preparing for the return of Christ.
 "This parable is similar to the Rich man and Lazarus in that the time to repent and be converted, the time to care for the poor on one's doorstep, is past."
 It also recalls the parable of the Good Samaritan.
 As associate professor of Biblical Languages at Union Presbyterian Seminary, E. Carson Brisson, says, "Let it be noted that this list of afflicted and needy individuals is, at first glance, a list of the very ones who appear to be bereft of God's favor.
 These are ‘the least.’
 These are truly ‘other.’"
 Also, see Ezekiel 34:4 for a similar list of afflicted and needy individuals whom God favors.
 This pericope is also similar to the Parable of the Wheat and Weeds which will be sorted out on Judgment Day.
 What distinguishes the sheep from the goats is the acceptance or rejection of Jesus' message.